PauliusMacernis/KnowledgeBase/Python.md

 # Miniconda

 It's a smaller version of Anaconda.
 It includes Conda and Python, no preinstalled packages.
 Install new packages with `conda install PACKAGENAME`.
 Upgrade from Miniconda to Anaconda with `conda install anaconda`.
 See https://docs.conda.io/en/latest/miniconda.html

+# pip

+The conda and pip both are the Python package managers.
+In the newer version of Anaconda/Miniconda, both pip and conda package managers are included by default.

+pip comes preinstalled with the Python 2 >=2.7.9 or Python 3 >=3.4.

+The available packages available from the Anaconda distribution in conda focus on data science, whereas pip is for general use.

+Pip can install both Python and non-Python packages.
+Pip can install any package listed on the Python Package Index (PyPI).
+See https://pypi.org/

+Pip has similar functionality with `pip freeze > requirements.txt` - export the list of packages in an environment to a file, to include that file with your code.
+This way it's possible to easily load all the dependencies for the code.

+# A Python environment

+comprises a particular version of:

+- Python interpreter,
+- Python-packages
+- The utility scripts, e.g. pip